Adeniyii/Adeniyii/README.md

 #### 💬 About

-I'm an intern Software Engineer at [HNG](https://hng.tech/), working on super secret stuff.
+I'm a NodeJS Software Engineer at [HNG](https://hng.tech/), working on super secret stuff.
 I also work on open source projects I'm passionate about.
 I'm a [React](https://reactjs.org/) fan on the frontend, and a bigger [NodeJS](https://nodejs.org/) fan on the backend, but dabble in [Go](https://golang.org/) sometimes.
 I love writing about tech, and I'm currently taking a course in technical writing at [Penmen](https://medium.com/penmen).
 Coming from an engineering background, problem solving and a focus on cost-efficient solutions is second nature to me.

 #### 📫 Contact